Common Reasons Life Insurance Does Not Pay Out

 Frequently Asked Questions

-Does life insurance payout when travelling abroad to countries with illness outbreaks?
+Does life insurance pay out when travelling abroad to countries with outbreaks of illness?

-The purpose of travelling abroad can be the reason why life insurance will not pay out.
+The purpose of travelling abroad may be why life insurance will not pay out.
 Travelling to Rome for a sightseeing vacation might be judged differently from flying to Nepal to climb mountains.

 Different providers also differentiate countries and categorise as: